 Always remember to drink responsibly: if you've had a little too much fun, call a Taxi.
 The country is small, the curves are tight, the roads are narrow, and the patrols know where to lurk....

-Hoping you liked the page on where to have fun in Cortina Ampezzo, before saying goodbye, we would suggest you to read all the articles we wrote about Cortina d'Ampezzo by clicking here.
+We hope you liked this page on where to party in Cortina d'Ampezzo.
+Before saying goodbye, we would suggest you read all the articles we wrote about Cortina d'Ampezzo by clicking here.

 If you like our website and you'd like to thank us for the work done, you can give us a little help or a contribution by visiting the page ❤Support us.